Dei Vilkinsons

 Personally, I'm interested in how markets, evolution, and diversity can both stabilize and optimize systems.
 I write about these topics on Non Paribus, a blog that explores what happens when “all else” is not “held constant” in (as ceteris paribus, one of the main common refrains in modern economics, would have it).

-Previously I built a multi-million PV a month blog network; studied Political Economy at King's College London, gaining first-class honours; and was appointed by Lt Gen Sir Edmund Burton to Chair the UK Information Assurance Advisory Council's Access Programme, bringing together top British government, academia, and industry leaders around cybersecurity issues pertinent to national security.
+As a teenager I built a multi-million PV a month blog network; studied Political Economy at King's College London, gaining first-class honours; and was appointed by Lt Gen Sir Edmund Burton to Chair the UK Information Assurance Advisory Council's Access Programme, bringing together top British government, academia, and industry leaders around cybersecurity issues pertinent to national security.
 Between 2016 and 2020, I additionaly sat on IAAC's management committee.

 I currently live in Berlin 🇩🇪 — but am regularly back in my former homes of both London 🇬🇧 and New York 🇺🇸.

-This site serves as a central hub for my various projects and writings.
+This site serves as a central hub for my projects and writings.
 You can find my most recent thoughts and updates in the Latest section of the homepage, or learn more about my specific interests and beliefs in the Context section.